adarschwarzbach/Iterate/README.md

 - [Node.js](https://nodejs.org/) v14.0.0 or above
 - [Yarn](https://yarnpkg.com/)

-After that, you can set up the project with these steps:
+After that, you can set up the project by running the following in your terminal:

 ```bash
 # Clone the repository